-- Educators may opt to be on the involuntary list. - Educators may opt to be on the voluntary list only for his/her department or his/her grade level. - P. The NEA Chariho President shall be assigned a specific schedule with no more than three-fifths (3/5) teaching duties during his/her term of office for the purpose of carrying out labor management duties arising under this Agreement.
-At the end the school year, NEA Chariho shall reimburse the Committee \$5,000 commencing with 2013-2014 school year.
-The NEA Chariho President agrees to submit a schedule in which union duty blocks are identified.
-Additionally, the NEA Chariho President will not apply for any overload that is scheduled during union blocks.
+- Educators may opt to be on the non-voluntary coverage list. - Educators may opt to be on the voluntary coverage list for any area in which the educator is certified. - Q. The NEA Charibo President shall be assigned a specific schedule with no more than three-fifths (3/5) teaching duties during his/her term of office for the purpose of carrying out labor management duties arising under this Agreement.
+The NEA Charibo President agrees to submit a schedule in which union duty blocks are identified.
+Additionally, the NEA Charibo President will not apply for any overload that is scheduled during union blocks.
 At the end of the president's term in office, he/she shall have the right to return to the teaching position he/she previously held in the same manner as if he/she had been on a leave of absence.
-When an elementary educator is elected president, the parties agree to negotiate a method for release time.

-- Q. The parties agree that individual educators may participate in job sharing.
+When an elementary educator is elected president, the parties agree to negotiate a method for release time. - R. The parties agree that individual educators may participate in job sharing.
 Job sharing shall be defined as a voluntary request by two (2) educators to share one (1) of their positions.
 Such requests must be recommended by the Superintendent and approved by the Committee. - 1.
 Those educators participating in the job sharing shall be on a leave of absence from their full-time position.
-At the conclusion of the job sharing, those educators shall have the right to return to the position he/she left, subject to the provisions of Article 15 and Article 18. - 2.
+At the conclusion of the job sharing, those educators shall have the right to return to the position he/she left, subject to the provisions of Article 14 and Article 17. - 2.
 The educators in the job sharing shall progress to the next step that they would have attained had they not been on a leave of absence. - 3.
 The cost of benefits for the shared job shall not exceed the cost of benefits for one (1) educator.
 The district shall be held harmless by staff waiving benefits. - 4.
 Both educators who choose to job share must attend educator orientation, parent-educator conferences, and professional development days.
 Educators who don't attend faculty meetings shall be responsible for information presented. - 5.
-If, in the course of a school year, one (1) of the educators in a job share is unable to continue participation, the other participant must return to full-time status. - R. The elementary school nurse-educators will be assigned to teach no more than eleven (11) health classes per week.
+If, in the course of a school year, one (1) of the educators in a job share is unable to continue participation, the other participant must return to full-time status. - S. The elementary school nurse-educators will be assigned to teach no more than eleven (11) health classes per week.